white-hf/easydelivery/README.md

 ## Why I Created This Project

-During my experience as a part-time package delivery driver, I encountered significant challenges with the apps provided by courier companies.
+During my work developing applications for package delivery drivers, I encountered significant challenges with the apps provided by the head office.
 These apps often had the following issues:

 1. **Network Dependency**: The apps heavily relied on network connectivity, making numerous unnecessary backend API calls each time a UI was accessed.
 This caused slow operations and made the app unusable in areas with poor network coverage, such as inside buildings.